mindspore-ai/docs/tutorials/lite/source_en/use/build.md

     bash build.sh -I arm64 -n lite_cv
     ```

-- Compile MindSpore Lite AAR in incremental compilation mode:
+- Compile MindSpore Lite AAR in the incremental compilation mode:

   ```bash
   bash build.sh -A java -i
   ```

-  > Turn on incremental compilation mode.
-If the arm64 or arm32 runtime already exists in the `mindspore/output/` directory, the corresponding version of the runtime will not be recompiled.
+  > Turn on the incremental compilation mode.
+If the ARM64 or ARM32 runtime already exists in the `mindspore/output/` directory, the corresponding version of the runtime will not be recompiled.

 - Release version of the x86_64 architecture, with the converter compiled: